Construction gets underway on new village for older people in Henderson

 Haumaru Housing Chief Executive Officer, Gabby Clezy, says the building represents a new style of housing for older people and raises the standard for future developments catering for the senior community.

 “These new apartments will provide warm, dry, safe and secure homes for senior citizens and will set the standard for our other housing developments to come.
 “We look forward to receiving the completed building next year and to providing more affordable rental homes that will help people to live well and will enhance their wellbeing in this wonderful new setting.

 ”Waitakere Ward Councillor Linda Cooper says it’s exciting to see the village coming out of the ground.
-“This development will not just be a great addition to the network of villages for older people but will also be a key part in helping to revitalise the Henderson town centre.”The new village is expected to be completed by mid-2019 with residents moving in shortly after.
+“This development will not just be a great addition to the network of villages for older people but will also be a key part in helping to revitalise the Henderson town centre. ”The new village is expected to be completed by September 2019 with residents moving in shortly after.